Residence permit for other studies

 - the form Family details (239011)

-- documents that show I have guaranteed financial support for my time in Sweden
+- documents that show you have guaranteed financial support for your family member during their time in Sweden

 - copy of return ticket